 The route you should take if you rent a bike in El Nido is to up north.
 There is a beach and a waterfall not too far away so we went to Nacpan Beach which is about a 14 kilometer ride.

 The first 10 kilometers are on the main road and then you turn onto a very bumpy road, riding through puddles and mud for.
 As soon as you think your butt can’t get any more sore, you come upon a big beautiful beach.

 Riding a motorcycle in El Nido – route to Nacpan Beach

 Tips for Renting a Motorcycle in El Nido

 - Check the condition of the bike – we saw a couple that were in dire need of repairs

 - Most motorcycles/scooters are with clutch.
 They didn’t have any automatics so if you don’t know how to ride one with a clutch, you’re probably out of luck.
-Learn how to ride for beginners in this get started dvd.

 - Bargain.
 They will try to get as much from you as possible so don’t go with the first price.
 Ask other renters what they paid to get an idea.
 We paid 500 PHP for an average bike, one day.
 One lady tried to charge us 1000 PHP for the same bike which is a total rip off